CipherJan/BookShop-Repository/README.md

 ## BookProvider

-- Receives messages via RabbitMQ ordering new books.
+- Receives messages via RabbitMQ ordering new books;
-- Makes a HTTP request to BookExternalAPI
+- Makes a HTTP request to BookExternalAPI;
-- Sends response via RabbitMQ with new book s
+- Sends response via RabbitMQ with new books.

 #### Technologies&Libs:
 - RabbitMQ, MassTransit;
-- Serilog, ElasticSearch
+- Serilog, ElasticSearch.

 ## BookExternalAPI

-This app provides a set of random books in response to an HTTP request
+This app provides a set of random books in response to an HTTP request.

 ## BookContractLibrary